aaaaamir/Two-Asset-Portfolio-Optimization/README.md

 References:
 [1] -- Garland  B  Durham  and  A  Ronald  Gallant.
 “Numerical  techniques  formaximum likelihood estimation of continuous-time diffusion processes”.
 In:Journal of Business & Economic Statistics20.3 (2002), pp. 297–338.
-[2] -- Andrew Patton, Dimitris N Politis, and Halbert White.
-“Correction to “Au- tomatic block-length selection for the dependent bootstrap” by D. Politis and H. White”.
+[2] -- Andrew  , Dimitris N Politis, and Halbert White.
+“Correction to “Automatic block-length selection for the dependent bootstrap” by D. Politis and H. White”.
 In: Econometric Reviews 28.4 (2009), pp. 372–375.